 Coordination Scheme Benefits Attention points Centralized AS market model Efficient scheme in case when TSO is the only buyer for the service Having only one market is low in operational costs and supports standardized processes The most in line with current regulatory framework No real involvement of DSO DSO grid constraints not always respected Local AS market model DSO has priority in using local flexibility DSO actively supports AS procurement.
 TSO and DSO markets for services are cleared sequentially Local markets might be rather illiquid Need for extensive communication between TSO market and local DSO markets.
-Shared balancing responsibility model The TSO will need to procure a lower amount of AS Local markets might create lower entry barriers for small scaled DERs Total amount of AS to be procured by TSO and DSO maybe higher in this scheme BRPs might face higher costs for balancing Small local markets may not be liquid enough to provide sufficient resources for the DSO Common TSO-DSO AS market model • Total cost of AS for TSO and DSO are minimized • Individual cost of TSO and DSO might be higher compared to other schemes.
+Shared balancing responsibility model The TSO will need to procure a lower amount of AS Local markets might create lower entry barriers for small scaled DERs Total amount of AS to be procured by TSO and DSO maybe higher in this scheme BRPs might face higher costs for balancing Small local markets may not be liquid enough to provide sufficient resources for the DSO Common TSO-DSO AS market model Total cost of AS for TSO and DSO are minimized TSO and DSO make optimal use of each other Individual cost of TSO and DSO might be higher compared to other schemes.
+Allocation of costs between TSO and DSO could be difficult.
+Integrated flexibility market model Increased possibilities for BRPs to solve imbalances in their portfolio.
+High liquidity and relative low prices due to large number of buyers and sellers.
+Independent market operator needed to operate the grid.
+Negative impact on the development and liquidity of intraday markets.
+TSO and DSO need to share data with Independent Market Operator (IMO).